prtksh/prtksh/README.md

 #### _interests_:
 low-level programming, machine leaning, astronomy/astrophysics, bioinformatics

-* if you read this far then it means you respect what i have to say, thanks!
+<font size="2">if you read this far then it means you respect what i have to say, thanks!</font>
 <!--
 **prtksh/prtksh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.